Yellow House Canyon (Marker: Mackenzie Park, 301 I-27)

-Aztlan Park (Marker: 1st St. and Avenue K)
+Aztlan Park (Marker: 1st Street and Avenue K)

-The Dairy Barn (Marker: 18th St. and Boston Ave.)
+The Dairy Barn (Marker: 18th Street and Boston Avenue)

 Texas Tech University, once Texas Technological College, was founded in 1923 and opened in 1925.
 Although Texas Tech’s campus tells a story of its beautiful history around every corner, there is nothing quite like the Dairy Barn and the feeling you get seeing it in person.
 The Dairy Barn is an iconic structure on the Texas Tech campus that now bears a Texas Historic Landmark designation due to the Texas Tech Student Government Association and countless other efforts made in the last 25 years.
 Completed in 1927, the Dairy Barn became a place for students to learn about the the production and sale of milk, butter and cream with the cows housed inside the barn.
 There’s something quite special about a structure that has withstood the test of time and weathered many storms, literally and figuratively.
 It’s a reminder of simpler times and not only where Texas Tech has been, but Lubbock as well.